Urinary Tract Infections: Antimicrobial Selection and Resistance Patterns

 Pyelonephritis: Outpatient and Inpatient Management

 For outpatient management of uncomplicated pyelonephritis, fluoroquinolones (ciprofloxacin 500 mg twice daily for 5-7 days or levofloxacin 750 mg daily for 5 days) remain first-line when local resistance is below 10%.
 TMP-SMX 160/800 mg twice daily for 14 days is an alternative after susceptibility confirmation.
 For inpatient management, ceftriaxone 1g IV daily or a fluoroquinolone is appropriate for non-severe cases.
-Severe pyelonephritis or urosepsis requires broader coverage: piperacillin-tazobactam 3.375g IV every 6 hours or meropenem 1g IV every 8 hours when ESBL risk factors are present (prior ESBL infection, recent fluoroquinolone use, international travel, recent hospitalization).
+Severe pyelonephritis or urosepsis, potentially progressing to acute kidney injury, requires broader coverage: piperacillin-tazobactam 3.375g IV every 6 hours or meropenem 1g IV every 8 hours when ESBL risk factors are present (prior ESBL infection, recent fluoroquinolone use, international travel, recent hospitalization).

 ESBL UTI Management